"There’s a story in this somewhere…"

 My friends know me well.
 I do say that a lot, whenever I hear that click in my brain of a new idea juxtaposing with an old assumption and rolling around in a confection of unexplored possibility.
 I have always looked at my world as strings of stories.
 Some jump out and announce themselves, others shyly wait to be discovered.
 The best ones make the reader say one of two things — “I never thought of that,” or “that’s exactly what I thought, but didn’t realize anyone else did.”

 How lucky am I that I’ve had such remarkable places to tell stories.
-Thirty years at the New York Times, with titles that varied from national correspondent (based in Houston), to medical reporter (back in NYC), to the New York Times Magazine, where my most cherished description was when an editor declared my beat was “the social conscience of our times.”
+More than twenty years at the New York Times, with titles that varied from national correspondent (based in Houston), to medical reporter (back in NYC), to the New York Times Magazine, where my most cherished description was when an editor declared my beat was “the social conscience of our times.”
 She was nominating me for a great big prize that I didn’t win, but that compliment was its own kind of reward.
 Also at the Times I got to coin the phrase “the Opt-Out revolution,” and create the Life’s Work column and the Motherlode blog.
-(Yes, I got to title all of those, too…)

 This website is a home for all the stories I have told, and the ones I have yet to tell.
 It is a place for conversation with readers, for musing on thoughts still taking shape, a perch from which to comment on the world.
 Thing about telling stories?
 They are nothing but words until someone hears, understands, questions, replies.